-You can see how to make the napkin rings for free here and get ideas for making them for other seasonal tables as well.
+You can see how to make the napkin rings for free here and get ideas for making them for other seasonal tables.

 For a winter table, I added a touch of faux snow and a foraged pinecone.
-They tuned out so cute and add a perfect rustic feel to the cozy table setting.
+They tuned out so cute and added a perfect rustic feel to the cozy table setting.

 Creative Winter Tablescape

-In addition, I used a few left over holiday pieces warm up the tablescape.
+In addition, I used a few leftover holiday pieces to warm up the tablescape.

-The frosted greenery spears and greenery candle rings add just a touch of winter to the tablescape.
+The frosted greenery spears and candle rings add a touch of winter to the tablescape.

 When choosing the napkin color, I pulled from the copper candles in the centerpiece.
-Since the tablescape is mostly neutral, a touch more copper was needed to add warmth to the table setting.
+Since the tablescape is primarily neutral, a touch more copper was needed to add warmth to the table setting.

 Ready for the Dinner Party